tnigon/eonr/docs/source/index.rst

 **You should always exercise caution in making sure that the model being used is appropriate for your application.**

-The methods and algorithms used by the ``EONR`` package are documented in a manuscript submitted to `Computers and Electronics in Agriculture <https://www.journals.elsevier.com/computers-and-electronics-in-agriculture>`_ and is currently under peer-review:
+The methods and algorithms used by the ``EONR`` package are documented in a manuscript published in `Computers and Electronics in Agriculture <https://www.journals.elsevier.com/computers-and-electronics-in-agriculture>`_.

-Nigon, T., Yang, C., Mulla, D.J., and Kaiser, D. (in review).
-Computing uncertainty in the optimum nitrogen rate using a generalized cost function. *Computers and Electronics in Agriculture*.

 *If there is interest, future versions could add support for other models (spherical, linear-plateau, etc.) that may improve the fit of experimental yield response to nitrogen for various scenarios.
 Please reach out or contribute to the project if you would like to see support for a particular model.*